akharrou/QuickDocs/In-The-Makings/LLDB.md

 <br>
 <br>

-> *This section is unrelated to LLDB, but related to debugging.*

 -	The `fsanitize` family of *[compiler]* flags, is an extraordinarily helpful set of *[compiler]* flags, with regards to debugging.
 They enable *[compiler]* *[runtime](https://en.wikipedia.org/wiki/Runtime_(program_lifecycle_phase))* checks –– *which are disabled by default* –– that detect and help avoid bugs.
 If a check fails, a diagnostic message is produced *(at runtime)* explaining the problem.